Hotschmoe/zig-wasm-ffi/docs/webgpu_old_migration_plan.md

     *   Write thin Zig wrapper functions that:
         *   Accept Zig-idiomatic parameters (e.g., slices, Zig structs).
         *   Marshal data (e.g., convert Zig strings to `[*c]const u8`, pass struct pointers).
-        *   Call the `extern` functions.
+        *   Call the `extern` JS functions to initiate the WebGPU operation.
-        *   For async operations, call the `_async_js` function, then use `pollPromise` to await completion and retrieve the resulting handle or error.
+    *   Declare `pub export fn` signatures for the Zig callbacks that JS will invoke (e.g., `zig_receive_adapter(handle: Adapter, status: u32) void`).
+The implementation of these callbacks will reside in the application using the FFI.
-        *   Propagate errors using `!` and error sets.
+    *   Propagate errors using `!` and error sets where appropriate for synchronous parts of FFI calls, or rely on status codes in callbacks for asynchronous operations.

 5.  **Testing (Basic):**
     *   Create minimal tests (or a small standalone example) that initialize WebGPU, create a buffer, and write to it to verify the core FFI is working.